yazandaba/WideLips/README.md

 All of the benchmarks were done on Raptor Lake CPU (intel i9-13900k), WideLips achieves:

-- **Lexing throughput**: 3GB/S on average with maximum throughput (but inconsistent) of 6GB/S and more for a wide range of samples
+- **Lexing throughput**: 3GB/S on average with maximum throughput (but inconsistent) of 6GB/S and more for a wide range of samples (Blue pass only)
 - **Startup time**: Near-instant for lazy parsing (Blue pass only)

 The SIMD approach really shines on large files where branch prediction fails traditional parsers.